 To make finding files containing text easier, Search offers a second functionality: indexing the text of files.
 You can find files by entering some words which you know are in there, or just (part of) their title.

 The third layer is a very complex one, and the reason why the underlying technology, Nepomuk, was conceived as a research project of several companies and universities in the European union.
 This is where you will find difficult words like 'semantic desktop' and 'ontologies'.
 Basically, it is about context and relationships.

 Search does not index every file on the hard drive.
 Its default configuration in most Linux distributions excludes some common patterns for backup files and configuration directories.
 You can change this in.
 Add folders to be excluded.
 If you want to turn off indexing of files entirely, just add your home folder there.

 In System Settings you can also control whether Search indexes files on removable media such as USB drives and CD-ROMs.
 In KDE Applications 4.13 this is not available, removable media are not indexed.
 Future versions are planned to reintroduce this functionality.

 Say you received a photo from a friend of yours, 2 weeks ago.
 You saved it somewhere on your computer.
 Now how to you find that file?
 If you don't remember the location, you're out of luck.

 Now Semantic Search aims to help you.
-You know this file came from that friend of yours, your computer does not.
+You know this file came from that friend of yours, your computer does not know.
 Search, however, can remember this relationship.
-Searching on the name of your friend will therefor pop up the photo!
+Searching on the name of your friend will therefore pop up the photo!